Adrydevmateo/mr-payment-sdk/docs/README.md

-# MR Payment SDK Documentation
+# MR Payment HEADLESS Documentation

-Welcome to the MR Payment SDK documentation.
-This SDK provides headless React components for building payment forms and processing payments in your applications.
+Welcome to the MR Payment HEADLESS documentation.
+This HEADLESS provides headless React components for building payment forms and processing payments in your applications.

 ## 📚 Documentation Index

 ### Getting Started
-- [Installation Guide](./installation.md) - How to install and set up the SDK
+- [Installation Guide](./installation.md) - How to install and set up the HEADLESS
 - [Quick Start](./quick-start.md) - Get up and running in minutes
-- [Development Setup](./development.md) - How to run and develop the SDK locally
+- [Development Setup](./development.md) - How to run and develop the HEADLESS locally

 ### Core Concepts
-- [Architecture Overview](./architecture.md) - Understanding the SDK structure
+- [Architecture Overview](./architecture.md) - Understanding the HEADLESS structure
 - [Headless Components](./headless-components.md) - What makes our components headless

 ### Components